containernetworking/cni/CONVENTIONS.md

 ## Plugins
 * Plugin authors should aim to support these conventions where it makes sense for their plugin.
 This means they are more likely to "just work" with a wider range of runtimes.
+* Plugins should accept arguments according to these conventions if they implement the same basic functionality as other plugins.
+If plugins have shared functionality that isn't coverered by these conventions then a PR should be opened against this document.

 ## Runtimes
 * Runtime authors should follow these conventions if they want to pass additional information to plugins.
 This will allow the extra information to be consumed by the widest range of plugins.
+* These conventions serve as an abstraction for the runtime.
+For example, port forwarding is highly implementation specific, but users should be able to select the plugin of their choice without changing the runtime.

 # Current conventions
 Additional conventions can be created by creating PRs which modify this document.